Melbourne’s outer north is facing an “alarming” shortage of secondary schools, education experts are warning.

-To learn more about the school shortages in other areas of Melbourne, see Good Education Group’s blog post – Shortage of high schools for a growing student population
+To learn more about the school shortages in other areas of Melbourne, see Good Education Media’s blog post – Shortage of high schools for a growing student population

 This article originally appeared in the Star Weekly – Pupils outnumber school places in outer north